mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/platform-services/index.md

 ## Configuring Konvoy Platform Services

-Platform Services are configured via the `addons` section under `ClusterConfiguration` within Konvoy's `cluster.yaml`
+{{ model.addon }}s are configured via the `addons` section under `ClusterConfiguration` within Konvoy's `cluster.yaml`

-Platform Services are configured by referencing various Platform Services repositories.
+{{ model.addon }}s are configured by referencing various {{ model.addon }}s repositories.
 Konvoy comes pre-configured with [Base Platform Services](https://github.com/mesosphere/kubernetes-base-addons) repository.
-This repository provides all the Platform Services that make Konvoy an enterprise grade distribution, ready for day two operations.
+This repository provides all the {{ model.addon }}s that make Konvoy an enterprise grade distribution, ready for day two operations.

-In general, Platform-Services come in two categories:
+In general, a {{ model.addon }} can come in two categories:
-- `ClusterAddon` - A Platform Service that is cluster-scoped.
+- `ClusterAddon` - A {{ model.addon }} that is cluster-scoped.
-- `Addon` - A Platform Service that is namespace-scoped.
+- `Addon` - A {{ model.addon }} that is namespace-scoped is commonly refered to as Workload {{ model.addon }}.

-Konvoy partners and users can create their own Platform Services repositories.
-For example, a storage partner can create a Platform Services repository to provide their CSI storage provisioner.
-A user can create a Platform Services repository to meet the requirements that all clusters created, in their organization, run specific services.
+Konvoy partners and users can create their own {{ model.addon }} repositories.
+For example, a storage partner can create a {{ model.addon }} repository to provide their CSI storage provisioner.
+A user can create a {{ model.addon }} repository to meet the requirements that all clusters created, in their organization, run specific services.
 The [Creating Platform Services]() section covers these details.

-### Configuring Platform Services in `cluster.yaml`
+### Configuring {{ model.addon }} in `cluster.yaml`

 The following example shows how to configure an additional {{ model.addon }} repository in the Konvoy `cluster.yaml` file.

 In the configuration example below, we'll disable the bundled `awsebscsiprovisioner` in order to use an partner provided `awsebscsiprovisioner2`.
-Both these Platform Services are of the cluster-scoped `ClusterAddon` kind.
-Additionally the `cockroachdb` namespace-scoped Platform Service is enabled.
+Both these {{ model.addon }}s are of the cluster-scoped `ClusterAddon` kind.
+Additionally the `cockroachdb` namespace-scoped {{ model.addon }} is enabled.

 The example partner repository referenced via `configRepository` is `https://github.com/mesosphere/docs-addon-repo` and `configVersion` points to a tagged release within the repository.